myspaghetti/macos-virtualbox/README.md

 #### VirtualBox Native Execution Manager (NEM)

 The VirtualBox Native Execution Manager (NEM) is an experimental VirtualBox feature.
 VirtualBox uses NEM when access to VT-x and AMD-V is blocked by virtualization software or execution protection features such as Hyper-V, Windows Sandbox, WSL2, memory integrity protection, and other software. macOS and the macOS installer have memory corruption issues under NEM virtualization.
-The script checks for NEM and gives an error message if it is detected.
+The script checks for NEM and exits with an error message if it is detected.

 ### Bootloaders